CageEye/archive-sealab-international-website/src/pages/solutions/land-based-fish-farming.md

     clear look at what is going on in the cages can contribute to higher predictability, lower mortality and better fish welfare.
 The control room is using BlueThink™ Software Platform and is therefore open to third parties.
-  firstButtonLink: /technologies/edge-intelligence/
+  firstButtonLink: /technologies/software-platform/
-  firstButtonTxt: BlueThink™ Control Room
+  firstButtonTxt: BlueThink™ Software Platform
   heading: BlueThink™ Control Room
   label: High-quality Livestream
   secondButtonLink: /technologies/software-platform/
-  secondButtonTxt: BlueThink™ Software Platform
+  secondButtonTxt: /technologies/software-platform/
 imageSplitSections:
   - buttonLink: /products/bluethink-go
     buttonTxt: 'BlueThink™ GO '